bmbruno/SitecoreSpark.SitecorePublishReportingKit/README.md

 #### 2. Configuration ####

-**For Sitecore 9.1 and up**: if you're using Sitecore 9.1 or greater with _Identity Server_, you will neeed to enable the following configuration file (change the `.disabled` extension):
+**For Sitecore 9.1 and up**: if you're using Sitecore 9.1 and up with _Identity Server_, you will neeed to enable the following configuration file (remove the `.disabled` extension):

 `/App_Config/Include/SitecoreSpark/SPRK/SitecoreSpark.SPRK.IdentityServer.config.disabled`